Phiality-dot/Vatnik-Alert-for-Twitter/README.md

 ## Usage

 The script will automatically run in the background when you're on the Twitter website.
-If a tweet contains pro-Russian propaganda, the script will add a red toilet icon next to the user's handle.
+If a tweet contains pro-Russian propaganda, the script will add a poop emoji next to the user's handle.

 ## Customization

-To customize the keywords that the script checks for, modify the `propagandaKeywords` array in `main.js`.
-To customize the targeted vatniks in the script, modify the `commonVatniks` array
+To customize the keywords that the script checks for, modify the `propagandaKeywords` array To customize the targeted vatniks in the script, modify the `commonVatniks` array

 ## DO NOT COPY